SioKCronin/website/content/ai_notes/software_engineering/github_take_home.md

 restaurant recommendations, I would prioritize accessibility.

-It is wroth mentioning that the the venn diagram often used to depict the CAP theorem can sometimes be a bit misleading.
+It is wroth mentioning that the the venn diagram often used to depict the CAP theorem can sometimes be a bit misleading when it comes to vetting distributed solutions.
 The need to prioritize either consistency or availability emerges when we partition our data across servers.
 You can imagine if you were updating and accessing data from a single database on a single server, the conversation of consitency and availability would become less pressing, as you would assume locking protocols would ensure consistency and that the availability you had would be what you had.

+I find Martin Klepperman's writing in this area to be particularly illuminating.

+Estimating query plans - DB caches the query plans
+But there may be moments when the structure of the DB changes, and there needs to be a new query plan

 ## Question 2
 **You are part of a team that is responsible for a large, distributed web application.